CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 ```

 **NOTE**: This example is currently not working when running locally, because the Spark executors require a
-scratch-directory.
-This should be sett-able via `spark.local.dir`/`SPARK_LOCAL_DIRS`, but this configuration has not
+scratch-directory (`/opt-spark/work-dir`) which does not exist (setting ).
+This should be sett-able
+via `spark.local.dir`/`SPARK_LOCAL_DIRS`, but this configuration has not been overrideable.
+If you see an error similar
-been overrideable.
-If you see an error similar to the following, then instead try
+to the following, then instead try
 [running this example in a docker container](#running-in-a-docker-container-with-spark-submit):

 ```